 Bots acting on other traders’ experience

-But initially, they are just signals generated by technical analysis or experienced traders you might want to follow or not.
+Initially, they are just signals generated by technical analysis or experienced traders you might want to follow or not.

 With the first option, you need to be able to read the charts, but with the second option, you can simply receive alerts via Telegram.

-But it’s never too old to remind you that crypto trading bots simply automate your thinking, and trading signals are just recommendations.
+It’s always worth reminding you that crypto trading bots simply automate your thinking, and trading signals are just recommendations.